petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 (they're also called *indices* of the elements).
 For example, an element with index 2 has the value -3.
-Note that there are 6 elements in the array, but the last one has index 5, because the numbering starts from zero.
+Note that there are 6 elements in the array, but the last one has index 5, because the enumeration starts from zero.
 This is important!

 So, one variable can store the entire array.
 Such an array can be created, for example, by listing all the values in